nvrdftd/arbitrage-bot/README.md

 We may assign each order book a unique ID, and each trade execution a unique ID as well.
 The system keeps an internal state in which the IDs of the most recent order book and the last trade execution, are continuously updated.
 Suppose that one trade has been made successfully, and another trade comes in almost at the same time.
 The latter will check the internal state and wait for the next order book if the ID of the last order book is the same as that when the previous trade was executed.

 ## Architecture of Algo Trading System

+Design A

+Design B

+Suppose that each crypto pair was monitored
+Design C